 "Computer what’s happening report status" Daniel growled.

-"We are being probed by a powerful energy source," the computer replied in its calm voice.
+"We are being probed by a powerful energy source," the computer AI replied in its calm voice.

 "Where from damn it who or what is probing us,” Daniel retorted scanning the tactical display for any nearby ships.

 “From below the planet’s surface, the who or what I can’t ascertain as yet captain.”
 A soft coalescent glow filled the whole bridge Daniel felt himself in a grip which held both his body and mind in stasis.